Suzumiya-Konata/RUCCA-Management-System/README.md

 # RUCCA-Management-System
-A management system for RUCCA/A project for Database course
+A management system for RUCCA project for Database course